The best places to celebrate Dutch carnival

-Nowadays, its religious meaning has disappeared but the date and practice of overturning daily behaviour remain.
+Nowadays, the religious meaning of carnival in the Netherlands has disappeared but the date and practice of overturning daily behaviour remain.
 The Dutch – and thousands of visitors who flock to the south – temporarily forget their strong belief in ‘being normal’ and don wacky costumes while singing and prancing around the city with drinks in hand.
-No matter your age, carnival is a playground for children, young revellers and the elderly alike.
+No matter your age, carnival in the Nethelands is a playground for children, young revellers and the elderly alike.

-Carnival preparations begin in advance, traditionally on day 11 of month 11 at 11.11am – 11 being the fool's number in the Netherlands.
+Dutch carnival preparations begin in advance, traditionally on day 11 of month 11 at 11.11am – 11 being the fool's number in the Netherlands.
 This year the festivals officially start on Sunday 7 February until Tuesday 9 February but some towns celebrate as early as Thursday 4 February and continue the party until the Wednesday, the first day of Lent.

 Read more at DutchNews.nl: It’s party time south of the rivers: get ready for Carnaval http://www.dutchnews.nl/features/2016/02/its-party-time-south-of-the-rivers-get-ready-for-carnaval/

 During carnival in the Netherlands, each town changes its name for the occasion; even Amsterdam joined the fun in 2016 by temporarily calling itself Gròòtgragtegat, roughly ‘big place with canals', thanks to a group of Amsterdam-based residents hailing from North-Brabant.